moodlehq/moodle-plugin-release/README.md

    default behaviour of the workflow.
 Please refer to the GitHub Actions documentation for details.

+3. Log in to the Moodle Plugins directory at <https://moodle.org/plugins/>.
+Locate the Navigation block > Plugins > API access.
+Use that page to generate your personal token for the `plugins_maintenance` service.

-3. Go to your plugin's Settings > Secrets section and use the 'New repository secret' button to define two repository secrets there that will be used for authentication at moodle.org.
-Use the names `MOODLE_ORG_USERNAME` and `MOODLE_ORG_PASSWORD` and set their values to the username and password (respectively) of your account at
+4. Go back to your plugin repository at Github.
+Locate your plugin's Settings > Secrets section.
+Use the 'New repository secret' button to define a new repository secret to hold your access token.
+Use name `MOODLE_ORG_TOKEN` and set the value to the one you generated in previous step.
-   <https://moodle.org>.
-This user account must be set as a maintainer of the plugin in
-   the Plugins directory.

-4. That's it!
+5. That's it!
 Now when you tag the repository with a tag that matches the configured condition, the tagged version will be released in the plugins directory.